 If you respond to an unhappy customer by immediately trying to get to a solution, it can possibly backfire and make the customer even more upset.
 Being unhappy or angry with a company or product puts the customer in a highly emotional state, so the first thing you should try to do is get them into a more agreeable frame of mind.

 Often times an unhappy customer actually cares more about just feeling like they’ve been understood.
 But if you immediately jump to a resolution, the customer won’t feel like you’ve taken the time to truly hear their problem.

 We all like to feel that we’re special, so even if the customer’s complaint is a common one take the time to make them feel heard.
 You can do this by acknowledging not just the facts of the situation, but also how it made them feel.
 For example “It must have been frustrating for you to bring home our product only to realize it wasn’t the right model for your needs.”

-Whether you are the first line of defense or last in line of escalating concerns, every call or message on social media matters, and the way you handle the conversation from the very beginning can go a long way towards diffusing the situation.
+Whether you are the first line of defense or last in line of escalating concerns, every call or message on social media matters and the way you handle the conversation from the very beginning can go a long way toward diffusing the situation.

 While it’s only natural to get defensive when someone is criticizing your product or service, you can mine the complaint for valuable information, and potentially convert a hostile caller into a loyal devotee.

 No one is ever going to be more honest with you than an unhappy customer.
 It also gives you the opportunity to gain valuable insight into whether any internal processes need to be fixed when dealing with customers so make sure to take detailed notes.